 Be sure to click [SAVE] before proceeding to the next page.

 List every college and university you attended as a full-time student for one or more academic years and any degree program in which you are currently enrolled.
 This section allows for a maximum of three (3) post-secondary institutions.

 - List the highest undergraduate degree awarded (e.g. Bachelor's, Diplom, Maîtrise, etc) in the Post-Secondary Institution 1 section.

-- Applicants are required to upload transcripts for each university listed, as well as send two sets of official transcripts to the department*.
+- Applicants are required to upload transcripts for each university listed (unofficial or official), as well as send two sets of official transcripts to the department*.